wduquette/joe/mdbook/src/nero/embedded_nero.md

 - Any Joe [record](../records.md) type.
 - Any joe [class](../classes.md).
 - Native types whose proxies define fields.
+- Any native type whose proxy explicitly overrides `isFact` and `toFact` to do something sensible in context.

 The type's type name is used as the input fact's relation, and its fields as the fact's terms.